kluwerreuk21954/kluwerreuk21954/README.md

-The Santiago Bernabéu Stadium, home of Real Madrid, is one of the most iconic soccer venues in the world and has hosted numerous UEFA Champions League finals.
+The Maracanã Stadium in Rio de Janeiro, Brazil, is one of the most iconic soccer venues in the world, hosting numerous historic matches and events.